monobasic/Angular-Reactive-Demo-Shop/README.md

 ### Learning curve
 - Angular & RxJS both have a steep learning curve
 ### SEO
-- SEO - still a big topic arouns SPAs as it seems.
+- SEO - still a big topic around SPAs as it seems.
 For a shop application, indexing and deep linking to shop product details are most probably the most important thing.
 Also xml file generation for google merchant could be a issue.
-The thing is, without using Angular Universal and server side rendering, its not even possible to provide meta page title and description
+The thing is, without using Angular Universal and server side rendering, its not even possible to provide meta page title and description.
 ### UI performance
 UI performance and User experience is great for a shop on SPA basis Instant feedback for user interactions like rating of products via Firebase reacitivty is very cool.